José Luis Lerma

 Nuestro equipo está compuesto por investigadores titulados en Ingeniería en Geodesia y Cartografía, estando cada uno de ellos especializado en diversas áreas.
 Trabajamos a nivel académico, institucional y empresarial, primando la componente I+D+i.

 José Luis Lerma García (firstname.lastname@example.org)

-Associate Professor in Photogrammetry and Laser Scanning at the Universitat Politècnica de València (UPV), Department of Cartographic Engineering, Geodesy and Photogrammetry, Higher Technical School of Geodesy, Cartography and Surveying in Valencia.
+Full Professor, Department of Cartographic Engineering, Geodesy and Photogrammetry, Universitat Politècnica de València (UPV).
+Expert in photogrammetry and laser scanning, and professor of the course Cultural Heritage Documentation Techniques at the Higher Technical School of Geodesy, Cartography and Surveying in Valencia.
 Coordinator of the PhD Programme in Geomatics Engineering (Interuniversity Programme UPV-UPM).